VlodkoMr/near-river/readme.md

 To use the AI features, ensure that the API is running with GPU support and that the AI model has been downloaded as described earlier.
 The following AI endpoints are available:

-- POST `/api/analytics/sql` - Submit a data-related question, and the AI will generate the most relevant SQL query and return both the query and the resulting data.
-We use the `sqlcoder-7b-2` model for this task to generate SQL query and request data from the database.
+- POST `/api/analytics/sql-generate` - Submit a data-related question, and the AI will generate the most relevant SQL query for your request.
   > Request: {question: string}
-  > Success response: {question: string, sql: string, data: object[]}
+  > Success response: {question: string, sql: string}
   > Error response: {question: string, sql: string, error: string}
+- POST `/api/analytics/sql-data` - Submit a SQL query to get data from the database.
+  > Request: {sql: string}
+  > Success response: {sql: string, data: object[]}
+  > Error response: {sql: string, error: string}
 - POST `/api/analytics/question` - Ask a general question about the data.
-The AI will internally use the `/api/analytics/sql` endpoint to retrieve and analyze the data and then process the answer using the `Llama-3.2-1B-Instruct` model.
+The AI will internally use the `/api/analytics/sql-generate` endpoint to retrieve, analyze the data and then process the answer using the `Llama-3.2-1B-Instruct` model.
   > Request: {sql_question: string, data_question: string}. `sql_question` is used to generate SQL query, `data_question` is used to generate the answer based on the data.
   > Success response: {question: string, answer: string}
   > Error response: {question: string, error: string}